h4de5/home-assistant-vimar/README.md

 Software:
-[By-me Web Server Firmware](https://www.vimar.com/en/int/by-me-web-server-4014162.html) I have only tested it with the firmware version v1.25 - if you plan to update the firmware, please make sure you have a full backup of your vimar database (complete db and exported xml file) ready.
+[By-me Web Server Firmware](https://www.vimar.com/en/int/by-me-web-server-4014162.html) I have only tested it with the firmware version v1.25 and v1.26 - if you plan to update the firmware, please make sure you have a full backup of your vimar database (complete db and exported xml file) ready.

 ## home-assistant requirements